 You may borrow a student loan from any source.
 Most students prefer to take advantage of government-sponsored student loan programs that offer beneficial terms, such as Federal Direct Student Loans or Canada Student Loans.
 If a student is not eligible for such a loan, other loan resources may include one of the many banks offering private student loans.

-Graduates of Thomas Aquinas College, on average, borrow less than students attending other private, nonprofit colleges.
-Our students borrow, on average, a total of $19,702 over the four years of their program, which is 60% of the amount students borrow nationwide at other private, nonprofit colleges.
+Students at Thomas Aquinas College, on average, borrow less than students attending other private, nonprofit colleges.
+Our students borrow, on average, 60% of the amount students borrow nationwide at other private, nonprofit colleges.
 We think this is a testament to the helpfulness of our financial aid program.

 Student loans must be repaid.